Automation Troubleshooting

 A: It depends on the automation's date range settings.
 If you set "7 days before birthday" and add a birthday that's tomorrow, it won't qualify because it's not 7 days away.

-Q: Why didn't my manually triggered automation my business hours and send all emails immediately without any space inbetween?
+Q: Why did my manually started automation ignore my business hours and send all emails at once, with no spacing between them?